-11. Lake Sammamish State Park has got it all: water, sand, and some of the coolest play structures around.
+Lake Sammamish State Park has got it all: water, sand, and some of the coolest play structures around.
 The all-accessible playground follows a nature theme, with oversize toadstools, a “mountain mining” play structure, a zip line, and a painted stream where kids can follow leaping salmon.
 (Note: Discover Pass needed for parking.
-You can purchase a one-day pass there, which is $11.50, including a processing fee.)
+You can purchase a one-day pass there)

 Snacks: Bring your own, or pop on over to Gilman Village for lots of goodies.